Brian S. Duncan

 2 W-R

 Hyperbole proclaims its superiority by sporting broad swept back rounded whites petals and an intense red megaphone cup.
 Hyperbole should be in your competition arsenal.
-A Brian Duncan daffodil cultivar of great refinement.
+A Brian Duncan daffodil cultivar of great dramatic poise.